Actions

 component where users can view all their posts on one page.
 They can delete any post they like using one of the post's "Delete" buttons.

-Here is a vulnerable version of component:
+Here is a vulnerable version of the component:

 <?php namespace App\Livewire; use Illuminate\Support\Facades\Auth;use Livewire\Component;use App\Models\Post; class ShowPosts extends Component{ public function delete($id) { $post = Post::find($id); $post->delete(); } public function render() { return view('livewire.show-posts', [ 'posts' => Auth::user()->posts, ]); }}